2kayyyy/Final_Project/README.md

-# Final_Project

 # Redesigned Riverside Art Center Website

 Welcome to the Riverside Art Center Website Overhaul project!
-Dive into the journey of transforming the user experience, refining visual aesthetics, and implementing web design best practices.
+Explore the journey of transforming the user experience, refining visual aesthetics, and implementing web design best practices.
 Below, you'll find an overview of our venture, pinpointing the issues in the original website, and the impactful changes we've made.

 ### Table of Contents
 1. [Introduction](#introduction)